5 May 2021 - Lockdown Bond

 This is a little-known Skoda that only got average reviews in the motoring press, and that most second-hand buyers ignore in favour of the smaller Fabia or the bigger Octavia.

 Once I'd found out that the model existed, I got interested in it as a potential replacement for the ageing Focus.
 I was attracted by Skoda's reliability record, the car's good interior space, and the smart, unpretentious looks.
-Then I read the owners' reviews, whose consensus was that the Rapid was a greatly underrated vehicle, which thanks to lukewarm press coverage had become a bargain second-hand buy.
+The clincher was the unanimously positive owners' reviews, all of which praised the Rapid as a greatly underrated vehicle that thanks to lukewarm press coverage had become a bargain second-hand buy.
 Sounded worth a test-drive to me.

 And I couldn't find much wrong with it.
-So it's not as fast as a Civic R-Type, as supple as a Focus, or as plush as a Golf.
-Some expert reviewers argued that since you could buy an Octavia estate for not much more than a Rapid Spaceback, this is what you should do, even if you didn't need the extra room.
-The implication was that the Octavia was not just bigger, but altogether classier.
-Well, never having driven one, I can't make the call, but the Elegance variant of the Rapid that I've ended up with is classy enough for me.
+It's not as fast as a Civic R-Type, as supple as a Focus, or as plush as a Golf.
+Some reviewers maintained that it was a poor second to the Octavia in terms not only of size but also of general classiness.
+Never having driven an Octavia, I can't make the call, but the Elegance variant of the Rapid that I've ended up with is classy enough for me.
 It has a nice ergonomic, leather-covered steering wheel, a comfortable driver's armrest, an appealing dashboard layout, and an interior ambience that's both airy and cosy.
 Like all Volkswagen Group cars, it feels solidly put together.

 As for driving enjoyment: although my sports car days are over, memories of the Mazda MX5 Mark 2 linger on, and I won't consider buying anything that leans like a bus on corners, or that doesn't go where you point the steering wheel.
 Like most modern cars, the Rapid has electric steering.
 This means you don't get feedback from every bump in the road; but apart from this, the steering is natural-feeling and precise, and this, alongside the well-controlled body roll, makes the machine surprisingly enjoyable to throw around B-roads.